 The board needs to implement the maximum CIP (commercial, industrial, property) shift allowed by law.
 In addition small business exemptions and residential exemptions should be implemented.
 The town has not approved the maximum CIP shift it was allowed under Division of Local Services over the past 20 years.
-As a result the Select Board has shifted $1.1 Billion of tax liability from business to residents over the past 20 years.
+As a result the Select Board has shifted $1.1 Billion of tax liability from business to residents over the past 20 years - source.

-While working Canton's procurement process, I was able to see arears of improvement the town can take to make projects more affordable.
-The largest procurements on the towns buildings has substantial room for improvement to keep costs down for all the tax payers.
-I'm suggesting the town hire a municipal buildings Chief of Operations crate a Department of Public Buildings to oversee all new construction and renovation projects.
+While working Canton's procurement process, I was able to see areas of improvement the town can take to make projects more affordable.
+The largest procurements on the town's buildings has substantial room for improvement to keep costs down for all the tax payers.
+I'm suggesting the town hire a municipal buildings Chief of Operations and create a Department of Public Buildings to oversee all new construction and renovation projects.
 Currently the town has a group of volunteers procuring and overseeing the highest priced projects in town which are negotiated through personal email addresses.
 The town needs to have more control on how its money is spent, by utilizing full time employees and elected officials to procure all projects.

 The Select Board needs to ask the Attorney General and Department of Justice to open an investigation to review the John O'Keefe case.
 A police officer's death should be taken seriously and the responsible parties should be held accountable.

-The new Police Chief appointed by the Select Board looks to be an excellent candidate for heling to restore public trust.
+The new Police Chief appointed by the Select Board looks to be an excellent candidate for healing to restore public trust.
 I promise to work with the new Chief to implement some of the fantastic ideas he had during his Select Board interview.
 I would also like to work with the Chief for creating a strategic plan for the police department, which the town does not currently have at this time.

 The Select Board has unlimited power to spend mitigation funds without Town Meeting approval on whatever it pleases.
 Updating this policy to set spending limits to mitigation funds would ensure the Select Board can't use these mitigation funds for projects that circumvent Town Meeting approved appropriations.